 Native Americans have a long history of fighting for their voting rights as U.S. citizens.
 Even after the passage of the Indian Citizenship Act in 1924, Indigenous people in the U.S. were not guaranteed the right to vote.
-In fact, discriminatory laws implemented by some state governments actively worked to suppress Native American voting rights.
+In fact, discriminatory laws implemented by some state governments actively worked to suppress Native American voting rights for years.

 In 1965, the historic Voting Rights Act outlawed many discriminatory practices that denied U.S. citizens the ability to vote based on their race.
-And thanks to subsequent legislation in 1970, 1975, and 1982, their voting protections were further strengthened.
+And thanks to subsequent legislation in 1970, 1975, and 1982, their voting protections were further strengthened and empowered.

 But with the Voting Rights Act continuously weakened by Supreme Court rulings in the last few years, some voting protections may be diminished, and will likely affect minority voters — like Native Americans — the most.

-Even today, certain laws at the local level continue to hinder accessibility for Native American voters, and their struggle to protect their rights as U.S. citizens continues.
+Despite years of progress, certain laws at the local level still hinder accessibility for Native American voters, and their struggle to protect their rights as U.S. citizens continues to this day.

-To understand the history of Native American voting in the U.S., it’s important to take a step back and examine what was going on before they were recognized as citizens.
+To understand the history of Native American voting rights in the U.S., it’s important to examine what was going on before they became citizens.

 The first Pilgrims arrived on what we now know as Cape Cod in 1620.
-But the New World these Pilgrims had reached wasn’t empty.
-It was a rich land inhabited by thriving tribes of Indigenous people.
+But the New World that these Pilgrims had reached wasn’t empty.
+It was a rich land inhabited by thriving and diverse tribes of Indigenous people.